Guilford Art Center Pottery Residency Program

 - One year commitment

-- Monitoring of open studio practice times, with an emphasis on interacting with, inspiring and assisting students, 12-15 hours per week, at specific times, weekdays and weekends
+- Monitoring of open studio practice times, with an emphasis on interacting with, inspiring and assisting students, 12-15 hours per week, at specific times that may change from semester to semester, weekdays and weekends, and possibly one evening session

 - Assistance with glaze upkeep, studio organization, some studio tasks, as needed